liberkee/openldapjs/README.md

  entryDn: Entrypoint for your test data, E.g: cn=newPoint,o=myhost,dc=demoApp,dc=com

- After you're done configuring, run  `npm run workingAddData`, this should add 10k test entries to your ldap Server.
+ After you're done configuring, run  `npm run addData`, this should add 10k test entries to your ldap Server.

- Note: if you want to remove the testData, run `npm run deleteTestData`.

 After the sample data is ready, run npm test and the tests should run.